Sports Interactive: Accolades

 The Collyers were appointed members of the Order of the British Empire (OBE) in the 2010 New Year Honours for services to the video game industry.
 At the 2011 New Year Honours, Miles Jacobson was appointed an OBE.

 In 2021, Sports Interactive were won a Best Places to Work Award at the GamesIndustry.Biz Best Places to Work Awards.
 They won the same accolade again in 2023.

 In 2022, the studio won the MCV/Develop Legend Award at the 2022 MCV/Develop Awards.

 In May 2024, the studio was nominated for both the Sustainability Star Award and Best Mobile Game at the Develop:Star Awards.
 At the event on 10 July 2024, Sports Interactive received the Develop:Star Award, the event's lifetime achievement gong, in recognition of three decades of achievement and wider contribution to the games industry.
+The studio was nominated for Best EDI initiative at the 2026 Develop:Star Awards for its Missing Managers campaign launched alongside Sky Sports, Xbox and McCann London.